kolbasa/Huely/README.md

 # Huely

 ![Icon](https://raw.githubusercontent.com/kolbasa/Huely/main/www/assets/favicon-light.ico)
-Huely is a simple habit tracker app for Android/iOS that allows you to track your progress with a Github-like contributions graph.
+Huely is a simple habit tracker app for Android and iOS that allows you to track your progress with a Github-like contributions graph.

 ## Features